Bobby Rydell

 In the 1980s, he joined a trio called The Golden Boys, with fellow former teen idols Frankie Avalon and Fabian Forte.
 He continued to tour up until his death in 2022.

 Early life

-Rydell was born in April 1942 and was the son of Jennie Ridarelli (nee Sapienza) and Adrio "Al" Ridarelli.
+Rydell was born on April 26, 1942 and was the son of Jennie Ridarelli (née Sapienza) and Adrio "Al" Ridarelli.
 Both of his parents were of Italian descent.
 He grew up in the Lower Moyamensing neighborhood of South Philadelphia.

 As a child, he mimicked the singers he saw on television, and at the age of seven his father took him around the clubs of Philadelphia, asking if he could sing and do some impersonations.
 By the time he was eight, his reputation led to an appearance on a talent show on the national television series,TV Teen Club.
 He won the contest, and the show's presenter, Paul Whiteman, recruited him into the cast, where he remained for several years.
-It was here that his name was Anglicised to Bobby Rydell.
+It was here that his name was anglicised to Bobby Rydell.